Bhavishy-Lotlikar/AI-Driven-Arrhythmia-Detection-Using-MIT-BIH-ECG-Dataset/README.md

 4. Replace the old files in the repo root with the newly generated ones.

 The GUI will automatically use the new model.

 ---

-## 🔍 Explainability & Robustness (Optional Experiments)

-Experiments performed in the notebook (or to be extended):

-- **Saliency / gradient-based maps** → confirm focus on QRS complex
-- **Noise robustness**:
-  - Added Gaussian noise
-  - Baseline wander
-  - Performance degrades gracefully with proper normalization

-Future improvements can integrate SHAP or LIME-based interpretation.

----